MistaVikz/GHG-Pro/README.md

 - Replaces NaN values with 0 in the risk bucket factors and weights columns of df_project.
 - Converts the 'Screening Date' column of df_project to datetime format.

 Please ensure that the input file adheres to this column structure and formatting to ensure proper functioning of the project.
-If using CSV files, please ensure that there are four separate files named 'GHG_Data.csv', 'Default_Rates.csv', 'Recovery_Potential.csv', and 'Model_Config.csv'.

 The `valid_project_data` function validates the data in the df_project DataFrame by checking the following conditions: